-Sampling frame Sampling unit Stratification Selection Method Sampling effort 1SU Hypothetical list of fishing trips with landings of cod from target subdivision during 2017 Fishing trip x species Quarter and Subdivision (20, 21) ad-hoc selection by first hand buyer until sampling targets are achieved.
+1SU Hypothetical list of fishing trips with landings of cod from target subdivision during year Fishing trip x species Quarter and Subdivision (20, 21) ad-hoc selection by first hand buyer until sampling targets are achieved.
 It is requested that trips are spread in time.
 Variable 2SU List of size categories of cod in fishing trip Size category ad-hoc selection by first hand buyer until sampling targets are achieved.
-It is requested that size categories are spread across trips (i.e., only 1-2 size 1 size category categories are sampled per trip) 2SU List of boxes in size category Box ad-hoc selection by first hand buyer until sampling targets are achieved 1 box (size 1 to 4) 1⁄2 to 1 box (size 5) 3SU Cod individuals in box Biology of individuals (individual length, weight and age) ad-hoc selection by first hand buyer until sampling targets are achieved All fish are sampled for weight and otoliths until the following quartersubdiv targets are achieved: Size 1: 50 indiv.
+It is requested that size categories are spread across trips (i.e., only 1-2 size categories are sampled per trip) 1 size category 2SU List of boxes in size category Box ad-hoc selection by first hand buyer until sampling targets are achieved 1 box (size 1 to 4) 1 / 2 to 1 box (size 5) 3SU Cod individuals in box Biology of individuals (individual length, weight and age) ad-hoc selection by first hand buyer until sampling targets are achieved All fish are sampled for weight and otoliths until the following quartersubdiv targets are achieved: Size 1: 50 indiv.
 Size 2: 50 indiv.
 Size 3: 100 indiv.
 Size 4: 100 indiv.
 Size 5: 100 indiv.